 Please be aware that your appointment for your second dose may change to the one you were given at the clinic.
 This is due to the advise being updated frequently changing the time between doses.
 We are really sorry if this causes inconvenience.

 Please can you make sure your mobile and email details are up to date in your medical records.
 This will help us contact you more quickly to notify you of any changes.

 We have been trying to contact everyone either using a text message or by letter.
 When we contact you by text or letter please can you respond to the text message by either booking your appointment or sending a message back declining the invite.
 You can of course also contact 119 to arrange to be vaccinated at one of the mass vaccination sites such as Bournemouth International Centre, or find a local pharmacy who are offering the vaccination site if you prefer.

 Get the latest NHS information and advice about coronavirus (COVID-19), a new illness that affects your lungs and airways

 We know there is intense interest in the COVID-19 vaccination, and you will want to know when and where you will be able to get yours.

 The NHS is working extremely hard to deliver the COVID-19 vaccination to the most vulnerable local people.

 We have made very good progress in a very short space of time since the vaccination first became available.
-However, it’s important to remember that this is the biggest vaccination programme that the NHS has ever undertaken, and that this has been a phased roll out at speed.
-It will take time to get to everyone.

 We continue to provide Covid vaccine clinics as and when we receive vaccines from the Department.